 Voluntary adoption makes particular sense if you're close to the mandatory threshold or expect your income to increase, allowing you to build competence gradually.

-What Are Quarterly Updates and When Are They Due?
+What Are Quarterly Updates of MTD for Income Tax Self-Assessment and When Are They Due?

 Quarterly updates are submissions to HMRC reporting summary of your income and expenses for a three-month period.
 Unlike the final tax return, these are simplified reports providing HMRC with regular visibility of your financial position.
 Under Making Tax Digital, there are two options for quarterly reporting periods; standard quarterly period and calendar quarter period.
 The standard quarterly periods under MTD align with the tax year, meaning updates are based on HMRC’s tax year dates rather than calendar months.